Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

 I’m not talking about something that happened in a single day, and that naturally faded from memory.
 I’m talking about something I did almost every day for many months (maybe even a year), and had totally brushed to the back of some dusty corner of my mind.

 Has this happened to you before?
-I wonder if it’s a side effect of getting “older” (I still use that word lightly, since I’m only 30).
+I wonder if it’s a side effect of getting “older” (I still use that word lightly, since being in your 30s doesn’t quite count as old).
 It would make sense!
 The more experiences you acquire, the more there is to remember, which means older and seemingly unimportant stuff falls through the mental cracks.

 Anyway, the thing I remembered was my tenure as a writer for one of those celebrity gossip websites.